dimagi/mobile-deploy/README.md

 `./hotfix help` will give you argument descriptions.

 The workflow:
-* Make sure that your local master branch for both repos does not have any unstaged changes.
 * `./hotfix create`
 * perform hotfix dev work, merging into the branch created by the above command
 * `./hotfix release`